BloomTech-Labs/code-your-dreams-fe/README.md

 ### Super User

+A super user is a CYD member that has read access to all data within the app.

 - Login to the app with a super user account.
   - Verify that app is forwarded to the Courses page.
-  - Verify that "Code Your Dreams Admin" appears in the header.
+  - Verify that "Code Your Dreams Staff" appears in the header.

 #### Courses

 - Verify that the courses created in the test cases above appear on the courses table.
-- Click on the course link.
+- Click on a course link.
   - Verify that the course materials appear on the table.
 - Click on both of the course material links.
   - Verify that the links open in a new tab/window in the browser.